 Bleeding gums caused by the bacteria in plaque, a sticky colorless film that forms on your teeth.
-Bleeding gums is a sign of bacterial infection that leads to swollen, sore gums and bad breath.
+Gums that bleed are a sign of bacterial infection that leads to swollen, sore gums and bad breath.
 If this type of inflammation is left untreated, you may develop Periodontal disease, which could put your teeth in jeopardy.
 This condition is linked to systematic problems such as high blood pressure, coronary disease, diabetes and premature babies.

 • Take the time out to brush twice a day.

 • Use mouthwash approved by the American Dental Association (ADA).